-When I pick up my phone, I hear a beep-beep-beep tone then a steady dial tone.
-What does this mean?

-This is known as a stutter dial tone.
-It indicates that you have new messages in your voice mailbox.
-You can have more than one voice mail box causing a stutter dial tone on you extension.
+Question: When I pick up my phone, I hear a beep-beep tone then a steady dial tone.
+What mailbox You can have more than one voice mail box causing a stutter dial tone on you extension.
 See the next question for details.

-When I pick up my phone, I get a beep-beep-beep tone instead of a steady dial tone, but when I access my voice mailbox, there are no new messages.
+Answer: This is known as a stutter dial tone.
+It indicates that you have new messages in your voice when I access my voice mailbox, there are no new messages.

-The phone you are picking up may have more than one extension associated with it, and the new message or messages indicated by the stutter dial tone may be for one of these other extensions.
+Question: When I pick up my phone, I get a beep-beep tone instead of a steady dial tone, but new message or messages indicated by the stutter dial tone may be for one of these other extensions.
 Use the Announce Line and Extension Numbers sequence [#] [8] to determine the physical line number and all extension numbers associated with the telephone being used, then try accessing the voice mailboxes of any other extensions mentioned.
 For example, in the default configuration, Ext.
 303 has both mailboxes 503 and 599 that cause stutter dial tones on its line.